WJUtils/bash/README.md

 > Config: `nodeload`

+**Recommended: some WJU bash features rely on JSON and will not work without** **Node.**

 The Node loader is intended for combined use with the [NVM Loader](#nvm-loader).
 It will use NVM to install a version of Node.

 If available, it will use the version provided in the `.nvmrc` file.
-If this file is not available, it will use the latest LTS version of Node.
+If this file is not available, it will use the newest version permitted by the local `package.json` `engines.node` field.
+If there is no `package.json`, or if it has no `engines.node` field, it will use the latest LTS version of Node.

 You can re-run this task without restarting your terminal by running `nvmu`.

-\* _If you know how to read and process JSON in bash, the ability to use the_ _latest Node version permitted by the `package.json` as a fallback for `.nvmrc`_ _before defaulting to LTS would be very useful.
-PRs welcome!_

 ### NVM Loader